 - Come say “Hi” or “Aloha” Whatever you are comfortable with.

-- The driver will check you in and will either have the equipment ready or will start getting it all unloaded.
+- The driver will check you in and help get the equipment ready for you.

 - All participating guests are required to sign a waiver.